 At this point, you may be wondering how exactly F1 cars stack up against other race cars in terms of speed.
 Once again, this depends on how you measure it.
 Formula one cars are faster in some situations and slower in other aspects.

-In terms of top speed and acceleration, F1 cars are actually slower than a lot of other cars.
+In terms of top speed and acceleration, F1 cars are actually slower than many other cars.
 For example, the fastest an F1 car has ever gone on a race track is 231 mph, but Indycars regularly hit speeds of 236 mph on the straights.

-When talking about simple straight-line acceleration and top speed, nothing beats a top fuel dragster.
+Nothing beats a top-fuel dragster when talking about simple straight-line acceleration and top speed.
 Dragsters can accelerate from 0-100 mph in about 0.8 seconds, and the fastest top speed recorded for a dragster at the end of a quarter-mile is 338 mph.

 Other types of race cars also have F1 cars easily beat in acceleration.
 F1 cars generally take about 2.6 seconds to hit 60 mph; compare that to LMP1 cars and rally cars, which can both reach 60 mph in less than 2 seconds.